andrejsstepanovs/bobik/README.md

 AI: Model switched to gpt3.
 I'm ready to assist you.
 How can I help you today?

 > Finished chain.
-Computer: Model switched to gpt3.
+Bobik: Model switched to gpt3.
 I'm ready to assist you.
 How can I help you today? text → gpt3 (gpt-3.5-turbo) → write
 Master: |
 ```